openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 #### `aud` of a Request Object

-When the RP is using a Request Object as defined in Section 6.1 of [@!OpenID.Core] or [@!RFC9101], in a Self-Issued OP Request, `aud` claim MUST be omitted.
-Self-Issued OP identifier is unique per instance, and it is challenging for the RP to know that identifier at the request time.
+The `aud` claim SHOULD be omitted from the Request Object when a RP is sending a Request Object in a Self-Issued OP Request as defined in Section 6.1 of [@!OpenID.Core] or [@!RFC9101], because the RP most likely does not know the unique identifier of the subject.

 ## Cross-Device Self-Issued OpenID Provider Request